johnkerl/miller/docs/src/installing-miller.md

 Download a binary:

-* You can get 6.0.0 binaries for several platforms on the [6.0.0 release page](https://github.com/johnkerl/miller/releases/tag/v6.0.0).
+* You can get binaries for several platforms on the [releases page](https://github.com/johnkerl/miller/releases).
-* You can get latest (head) Miller 6 builds for Linux, MacOS, and Windows by visiting [https://github.com/johnkerl/miller/actions](https://github.com/johnkerl/miller/actions), selecting the latest build, and clicking _Artifacts_.
+* You can get latest (head) builds for Linux, MacOS, and Windows by visiting [https://github.com/johnkerl/miller/actions](https://github.com/johnkerl/miller/actions), selecting the latest build, and clicking _Artifacts_.
 (These are retained for 5 days after each commit.)
 * See also the [build page](build.md) if you prefer to build from source.

 Using a package manager: